LaMonte Wade Jr Player Props: Giants vs. Rockies

 LaMonte Wade Jr At The Plate

-- Wade leads San Francisco with an OBP of .429 this season while batting .285 with 41 walks and 31 runs scored.

-- Among qualified batters, he ranks 34th in batting average, while his on-base percentage ranks second and he is 42nd in slugging.
+- Among qualifying hitters in baseball, his batting average ranks 27th, his on-base percentage ranks second, and he is 43rd in the league in slugging.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.